 On any given day, you may be called on to:

-- Collaborate with experts in other disciplines to couple atomistic simulation methods with mesoscale modeling methods and experimental information
+· Collaborate with specialists in other fields to couple atomistic simulation methods with other models to understand multi-scale, multi-physics phenomena

 The Computational Materials and Data Science Department provides advanced computational analysis that enables materials-based insight and solutions.
 Capabilities include model development for nanoscalar and mesoscalar materials evolution, interfacial dynamics, defect initiation and propagation, multivariate analysis, and signal processing.
 We conduct experiments in micromechanics and volumetric flaw distribution to validate our computational work.
 Our multidisciplinary background and materials science expertise enable mechanistic and physical understanding related to aging and wear of materials such as metals, semiconductors, biomaterials, and polymers in support of DOE nuclear and non-nuclear missions.